davidekete/remix-ide/docs/udapp.md

 - Orange buttons are for `non-payable` functions.
 Non-payable functions change the state of the contract BUT **do not accept value** (typically ETH) being sent with the transaction.
 Clicking an orange button will create a transaction and will cost gas.

 - Red buttons are for `payable` functions.
 Clicking a red button will create a new transaction and this transaction can accept a **value** (typically ETH).
-The amount of value is set in in the **Value** field which is under the Gas Limit field.
+The amount of value is set in the **Value** field which is under the Gas Limit field.

 ![](images/a-jvm-calling-instance.png)